ashtonrliu/COMP4329_A2/CNNs/new.md

 **Overview methods of multi-label image classification task:** In recent years, it has been proved effective and efficient of deep convolutional neural network when refers to multi-label image classification task.
 In the early stage, the AlexNet etc. try to increasing data size and model depth to realize breakthroughs on performance.
 Then followed by VGG, providing small kernels ideas which is now still commonly used in CNNs.
 However, when the depths get deeper, the vanishing gradient problem has become significant.
 ResNet (Residual Network) , which was proposed by He Kaiming in 2015, demonstrating the residual connections could alleviate the degradation problem of deep networks.
 This has profound impact on later's neural network architecture and become the foundation of current convolutional neural network.
 This could be explained that by adding shortcut paths of identity mapping between network layers, ResNet can train extremely deep networks such as 50 or 101 layers without serious performance degradation.
 The residual structure allows the gradient to pass some layers and propagate directly, greatly improving the training stability and accuracy of deep networks.
 Furthermore, the Inception series network proposed by Google, using different sizes of convolution kernels to extract multi-scale features in parallel inside the Inception module, which improves parameter utilization efficiency and performance.
 For example, InceptionV3 obtains information of different scales through parallel 1×1, 3×3, and 5×5 convolution branches while controlling computational costs.
 In 2016, Szegedy et al. proposed to merge Inception with ResNet to form the Inception-ResNet architecture.
 Inception-ResNet-v1 and v2 add residual connections to each Inception module based on Inception-v4.
 These advanced CNN architectures provide a powerful feature extraction foundation for multi-label classification.

 **Data augmentation**: Krizhevsky et al. introduced random cropping, horizontal flipping, and color perturbation to expand the training data in ImageNet classification.
-Generally, applying random but label-invariant transformations (such as rotation, translation, color shift) to existing images could amplify the distribution of training samples, making the model more adaptable to the test data.
+Generally, applying random but label-invariant transformations, such as rotation, translation, color shift to existing images could amplify the distribution of training samples, making the model more adaptable to the test data.
 Therefore, in some cases, it could make up for the imbalanced data problem.

 **Imbalanced data processing**: In some pratical cases, some labels have far fewer samples than other labels.
 If trained directly without any processing, the model tends to predict the majority class with more samples, resulting in extremely low recall rate for the minority class.
 Oversampling minority class samples and undersampling majority class samples are widely used.
 On top of that, we could give higher weights on minority class and lower weights on majority class.
 Through these ways, we could make our model more reliable and stable.